ikappaki/argq.alpha/README.md

 ## `argq` lib

-`argq` is an extensible, dependencies free, non-intrusive library which solves the argument syntax diversity problem by limiting the set of allowable syntax characters in an argument to those that have no special meaning in any platform while escaping everything else.
+`argq` is an extensible, dependencies free, non-intrusive library which solves the argument syntax diversity problem by limiting the set of allowable syntax characters in an argument to those that have no special meaning in any platform, while escaping everything else.

 ## Features